 Why feed our dogs pesticides with flea, tick and heartworm meds?

-Drugs are toxins and must be filtered through the liver and kidneys making these organs weaker.
+Drugs and insecticides are toxins and must be filtered through the liver and kidneys making these organs weaker.
 Drugs have side effects we tend to overlook.
 Do you know the side effects of antibiotics ?
 Did you know there are natural alternatives?

 And most drugs simply stop symptoms instead of curing the problem.
 For a good example please read the side effects of prednisone.
 It's an eye opener.